matiwinnetou/spring-soy-view/README.md

 * JavaScript compilation via AJAX endpoint using a Spring Controller (SoyAjaxController)
 * JavaScript compilation which supports browser caching (hash url part)
 * JavaScript obfuscation (via either google closure or yahoo js obfuscator) and combination of generated urls via Ajax
+* It allows to work in a "black-box" (auto import beans) or "white-box" mode, fine tune a configuration and manually create and wire beans

 #### Google Closure Soy